Sweden

 NOTE: Red brick architecture is also very common in Denmark.

-Corrugated square metal roof panels with moss growing on them are typically found in Skåne and Blekinge.
-It is mainly found on large barns, and the roofs will typically be very steep.
+Corrugated square metal roof panels with moss growing on them are typically found in southern Sweden, particularly in Skåne and Blekinge.
+It is mainly found on large barns, and the roofs are often very steep.

 Grey diamond-tiled roofs are mainly found in Skåne, Blekinge, Öland, and occasionally on Gotland.